Localization and flexibilization in symplectic geometry: Idempotency of P-flexibilization

 Recall that to prove Theorem \ref{thm: idempotency_functor}, it suffices to prove that

 is an equivalence in $\weincrit$.
-Since ${T^*D^n_L}'$ is equivalent to $T^*D^n_L$ in $\weincrit$, it suffices to prove that
+Since $({T^*D^n}')_L$ is equivalent to $(T^*D^n)_L$ in $\weincrit$, it suffices to prove that

-where we use $T^*D^n_L$ instead of ${T^*D^n_L}'$ in the product term; this will turn out to be slightly more convenient.
-Then by the comparison result Theorem \ref{thm: idempotency_comparison} applied to $X = T^*D^n_L$, it suffices to prove that
+where we use $(T^*D^n)_L$ instead of $({T^*D^n}')_L$ for the first term in the product; this will turn out to be slightly more convenient.
+Then by the comparison result Theorem \ref{thm: idempotency_comparison} applied to $X = (T^*D^n)_L$, it suffices to prove that